buildbotics/tpl-docs/TextLibrary.md

 * GetTextPaths: argument not provided - No argument was provided.
 * GetTextPaths: invalid argument - The argument that was provided was not an object.
 * GetTextPaths: no text was provided - The text string was not included in the argument object.
-* GetTextPaths: text provided is not a character or string - The value that was provided in the text member was not a characther or a string.
+* GetTextPaths: text provided is not a character or string - The value that was provided in the text member was not a character or a string.
-* GetTextPaths: Invalid starting point - The cursor property that was provided was not valid.
 * GetTextPaths: Font is not defined - No font was defined before calling GetTextPaths(T).

 [Back to Table of Contents](#Table of Contents)